eilvelia/tdl/README.md

 #### `client.loginAsBot(token: string | (() => string | Promise<string>)) => Promise<void>`

-Instead of logging in as a user, you can log in as a bot by token.
+Instead of logging in as a user, you can log in as a bot using a bot token.

 ```javascript
 await client.loginAsBot('YOUR_BOT_TOKEN') // Enter your token from @BotFather